turkishdelightmu/obs-github/content/Full Stack Developer/Basic HTML/HTML Fundamentals/What Is the Role of the Link Element in HTML, and How Can It Be Used to Link to External Stylesheets?.md

 ---
-title: What is the Role of the Link Element in HTML, and How Can It Be Used to Link to External Stylesheets?
+title: What is the Role of the Link Element in HTML, and How Can it be Used to Link to External Stylesheets?
 draft: false
 tags:
   - html